erickbaldi/erickbaldi.github.io/_pages/about.md

 Proven technical experience (former Software Engineer, DBA, and IT Service Manager) trusts on approach and mindset oriented to precision, attention to details and exhaustiveness.
 Focused on continuous improvement and professional growth both personally and of his team members.
 Outside of work?
 Hard-swimmer and sports addicted, metalhead, proud husband and father!

 Current interests in tech life: audio streaming tools, AI topics, Python programming, Linux OS...

-Some pictures about me (AI powered):
+Here some pictures about me (AI powered):

 ![me and Pecco AI powered!](./images/Duc1.webp)
 ![with my son!](./images/son.webp)